 Share this post on:

 Is it Extravert or Extrovert?

-Why use the “a” variation of the spelling, not the “o”?
+Why the “a” and not the “o”?

 First, from a traditionalist point of view, the term “extraversion” wasn’t a part of psychology until Carl Jung introduced it into the lexicon of the science world.
+Psychologists, especially in technical work, have often used the spelling with an “a.”

-For example, contemporary research and test development around the Five-Factor and HEXACO models have consistently used the “a” spelling.
+In addition, contemporary research and test development around the Five-Factor and HEXACO models have consistently used the “a” spelling.
 It is generally the psychologically acceptable way of spelling it.

 Extra vs. Extro

+If Latin and word etymology aren’t your thing, look at the practical side.
 The prefix “extra” is common and often used with other words like extraordinary, extrapolate, extraterrestrial, extravagant, etc.

-In the English dictionary, “Extro” appears as a prefix less than ten times, with six variations on “Extroversion.”
+In the English dictionary, “extro” appears as a prefix less than ten times, with six variations on “extroversion.”

 People often wonder where the “o” came from, and nobody knows.
 Some think it’s because it sounded better or was more symmetrical with the sound and spelling of introversion.
+This drives the purists crazy.

+Share this post on: